puzzle/ansible-training/README.md

 docker run -i -p 8080:8080 puzzle/ansible-techlab
 ```

+## Maintenance

+This project is actively maintained by the Puzzle ITC team.
+We aim to:

+* Respond to issues and pull requests within one week
+* Make decisions on contributions within one month
+* Keep dependencies up to date
+* Address security vulnerabilities promptly

+## Support

+For questions or support, please [open an issue](https://github.com/puzzle/ansible-training/issues).

 ## Contributions

 If you find errors, bugs or missing information, please help us improve our training and have a look at the [Contribution Guide](CONTRIBUTING.md).

+## Code of Conduct

+This project adheres to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

+## Security

+For security-related concerns, please see our [Security Policy](SECURITY.md).